duncanmeech/dom/README.md

 ### 2. DOM Literals

 One or more DOM elements can be constructed from a template using either traditional JavaScript strings or better yet template literal strings from ES6.
-Internally the DOM library uses `insertAdjacentHTML` to create the elements.
+Internally the DList library uses `insertAdjacentHTML` to create the elements.
 Only the top level elements in the template will be part of the list.
-Using template literal strings has the added benefit that the templates can be easily parameterized.
+Using template literal strings has the added benefit that the templates can be easily parametrized.

 The following examples all produce lists with one or more top level elements.